Jesse Handsley: Personal life

-Handsley married Emily Robinson in 1909 and they had one son Herbert Jesse Handsley.
+Handsley married Emily Robinson in 1909 and they had one son, Herbert Jesse Handsley.
 Emily died in 1919.
-Herbert never married and spent his later life in Chalfont Epilepsy Colony until his death in 1963.
+Herbert never remarried and spent his later life in Chalfont Epilepsy Colony until his death in 1963.

 His brother Charles married Lydia Annie Davis (1898) and had a daughter, Millicent Emily Handsley (1899).
 The family line continues today.

 Posthumous recognition

 In addition to the Silver Polar Medal (1904) awarded for his time serving on Discovery, Handsley was awarded the 1914-1915 Star, the British War Medal and the Victory Medal.
 His Polar Medal was sold at Sotherby's to a private collector on 2 July 1980.
 His war medals were sold by auctioneers Dix Noonan Web on 4 December 2008.

 Mount Handsley, named in 1969 by the New Zealand Antarctic Place-Names Committee in recognition of his efforts on a major sledging journey with Scott, Evans, Feather Skelton and Lashly Evans up the Ferrar and Taylor Glaciers in 1903.

 Handsley Valley, is a small ice-free valley between Knobhead and Mount Handsley in the Quartermain Mountains of Victoria Land, Antarctica.
 It was named by the New Zealand Geographic Board in 1993 in association with Mount Handsley.

 Jesse Handsley Memorial, Compass Gardens, Skegness, Lincolnshire, 21 March 2016.

 In the centenary year of his death Handsley was honoured by Skegness, the town of his birth, when Mayor Councillor Carl Macey unveiled a tribute board, sponsored by Skegness Town Council and Skegness Civic Society, to the "son of Skegness".

 Also attending were representatives of Grantham Civic Society who had recently honoured their 'son of Grantham' by placing a blue plaque on the birthplace of Royal Marine Arthur Harry Blissett, ward room steward on Discovery.

 The unveiling was followed by a dedication and blessing on 8 May 2016 by the Reverend Ian Banks.